telekom-security/tpotce/README.md

 docker login
 ```

+### **T-Pot Networking Fails**
+T-Pot is designed to only run on machines with a single NIC.
+T-Pot will try to grab the interface with the default route, however it is not guaranteed that this will always succeed.
+At best use T-Pot on machines with only a single NIC.

 ## Start T-Pot
 The T-Pot service automatically starts and stops on each reboot (which occurs once on a daily basis as setup in `sudo crontab -l` during installation).
 <br>